jimm/kronut/README.md

 # Running Kronut

+Run `./kronut --help` to see all of the command line options.

+Kronut tries to auto-detect the Kronos' MIDI input and output ports, but if it can't find them you can specify them on the command line.
+To list all of the available input and output ports, run `./kronut --list`.

 Here is a sample Kronut session.
 There's not much to see, since when you type "e <return>" your editor is opened and all the text editing action takes place there.